This webpage contains affiliate links. See more details here.

 "We thoroughly enjoyed the food tour (Classic Bologna) with Darren.
 He’s a great guide, and a genuinely helpful guy.
 It was just like a walk around the city with a friend – a bit of chit chat, a bit of sightseeing with interesting historical information from Darren and, of course, good food and drink.
 Lunch was at a really fascinating place – somewhere we wouldn’t have been able to work out ourselves.
 Darren’s food background is definitely an added bonus; he brings a lot of inside knowledge and colour to the tour."

-Your gastronomic journey begins with a proper Italian wake-up call - a perfect espresso or macchiato paired with a cake at a charming local café.
-Next, you'll explore the bustling Mercato delle Erbe, where you'll indulge in various regional cheeses, premium balsamic vinegar, and savor authentic mortadella panini, accompanied by sparkling white wine.
-More cured meat tastings await as the tour progresses!
+Your day starts with a classic Italian coffee—espresso or macchiato—paired with a sweet treat at a cozy café.
+Then, you’ll head to the Mercato delle Erbe, where you’ll sample regional cheeses, premium balsamic vinegar, and authentic mortadella panini, all paired with sparkling wine.
+You’ll even taste more cured meats as you go!

-No Bologna food tour would be complete without pasta, and you'll feast on tagliatelle with a rich meat ragù and three different types of tortelloni, all handmade that morning.
-You'll even get to witness the fascinating art of traditional pasta-making in action!
+Of course, no trip to Bologna is complete without pasta.
+You’ll dive into tagliatelle with rich meat ragù and three types of tortelloni, all handmade that morning.
+You’ll also get to see pasta-making in action!

 Wonderful tour of Bologna’s Food